Skills: One Agent Toolbox That Ends MCP Micromanagement

 └── report-generation/

-Every skill you add to this toolkit:
+Every skill you add:

 1. Becomes instantly available in every project